Center for Anxiety, OCD, and Cognitive Behavioral Therapy

 • Even walking down the street while possibly being observed

 Some individuals experience specific anxieties, such as speaking or performing in front of others, while others may have more generalized forms affecting a wide array of social interactions.
 Do you see yourself in any of these scenarios?
+Many of these concerns overlap with other anxiety-related and obsessive-compulsive conditions we treat, and benefit from similar evidence-based approaches.

 The Role of Social Threat and Core Beliefs in Social Anxiety